 The pair surrendered themselves to police in Yangon four days later after receiving a summons related to the defamation case.

-Thiha Thwe, a cameraman for Japanese broadcaster NHK in Myanmar, said hardline authorities are no longer the only ones to use the article to sue people for defamation.
+Thiha Thwe, a cameraman for Japanese broadcaster NHK in Myanmar, said hard-line authorities are no longer the only ones to use the statute to sue people for defamation.

 “Now it is like a weapon for people who are wealthy or powerful,” he said.
 “And not only the government is using it against the media, but also individuals are using Article 66 (d).”

 “This article has become a threat,” he said.
 “We have to push lawmakers to do something about it.”

 Meanwhile, authorities in the capital Naypyidaw on Tuesday arrested a local reporter and charged him with defamation under Section 66(d) for writing a letter accusing another journalist of lying in a report he wrote on a local market.

 Maung Tun, who writes under the name Myoma Tun for News Watch Journal, was charged with defamation by Zaw Min Aung, a freelancer who writes for the state-run newspaper The Mirror.
 His trial is set for Dec.
 13.

 Maung Maung Tun wrote a letter to the editor in response to an article written by Zaw Min Aung on July 30 about Naypyidaw’s Myoma market, which set up operations within 100 days of the new civilian-led government taking office in April.
 In his letter, he accused Zaw Min Aung of making factual errors.